 Step 2: Carefully slide the two bearings and the thicker bearing spacer into the space between the pivot shaft and the bearing housing.
-Be very careful to avoid jamming any parts or scratching the pivot shaft as you do so.
+Be very careful to avoid jamming any parts or scratching the pivot shaft.

 The bearings in this assembly are precision bearings and must be handled carefully.